canonical/microceph/docs/explanation/cluster-maintenance.rst

 Bringing a node into and out of maintenance mode generally follows check-and-apply pattern.
 We first verify if the node is ready for maintenance operations, then run the steps to bring the node into or out of maintenance mode if the verification passes.
-The strategy is idempotent, you can repeatly run the steps without any issue.
+The strategy is idempotent, you can repeatedly run the steps without any issue.

 The strategy is defined as follows: